AnmayG/NEAT_AI_With_Java/README.md

-# NEAT_AI_With_Java
+# NEAT AI With Java
-This is a project created for my Computer Science A class using Java to implement a NEAT algorithm and shoot down targets.
+This is a final project created for my Computer Science A class using Java to implement a NEAT algorithm and shoot down targets.

 This uses the FXGL package to create a simple game in Java that involves shooting down targets.